When Is Tardive Dyskinesia Screening Recommended for Reglan Users?

-Reglan (metoclopramide) is a medication approved for specific gastrointestinal conditions, but its use carries a well-documented risk of causing tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The U.S. Food and Drug Administration (FDA) has issued a boxed warning highlighting this risk, emphasizing that the likelihood of developing TD increases with longer treatment duration and higher cumulative doses (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-This warning is based on clinical evidence and postmarketing surveillance data.
-Tardive dyskinesia is characterized by involuntary, repetitive movements, often of the face, tongue, or extremities, which can be disfiguring and may not resolve even after stopping the drug (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-The FDA’s prescribing information for Reglan states that metoclopramide can cause TD, and that the drug may also suppress or partially mask the signs of TD, potentially delaying diagnosis (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-This masking effect is a critical concern because it can obscure the underlying disease process, leading to continued exposure and worsening of the condition.
+Reglan (metoclopramide) is a medication approved for specific gastrointestinal conditions, but its use carries a significant risk of causing tardive dyskinesia (TD), a potentially irreversible movement disorder.
+The U.S. Food and Drug Administration (FDA) has issued a boxed warning highlighting this risk, which is the strongest safety warning required for prescription drugs.
+The warning states that metoclopramide, including Reglan, can cause TD, a serious movement disorder that may be irreversible (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+The risk of developing TD increases with the duration of treatment and total cumulative dosage of metoclopramide (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+Tardive dyskinesia is characterized by involuntary, repetitive movements, often involving the face, tongue, trunk, or extremities.
+These movements can be disfiguring and may persist even after the drug is discontinued.
+The FDA label notes that metoclopramide can suppress or partially suppress the signs of TD, potentially delaying diagnosis because it may mask the underlying disease process (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+This masking effect complicates clinical detection, as patients may not exhibit obvious symptoms until the condition is advanced.

 Important Notice